nickmonad/bips.dev/web/content/106/index.md

 decrease with difficulty change depending on various network factors.
 I have two proposals regarding this...

-i\.
+i.
 Depending only on previous block size calculation.

-ii\.
+ii.
 Depending on previous block size calculation and previous Tx fee collected by miners.

 ## Motivation